keewillidevnet/cosmos-semiconductor-physics/WHITEPAPER.md

 - They interpolate within the training distribution
 - They cannot extrapolate to fundamentally new device structures
-- They don't encode the underlying physics—just input-output mappings
+- They don't encode the underlying physics; just input-output mappings
 - They fail silently when presented with out-of-distribution inputs

 ### 3.4 The Cosmos Precedent